What is a Mind Map?

 You can add more branches to your mind map by exploring the central concept thoroughly.
 With the help of mind mapping tools, you can also rearrange the stems when you please.

 - Enhance the Mind Map by Adding Images, Colors, Fonts, and Formatting:

 When you add images and colors to your mind map and format it, it helps retain memory.
 You can add colors to various levels of branches.

 Advantages of a Mind Map

-Mind Maps are a great collaborative tool for teams who want to make an informed decision.
-Many pieces of research suggest that the brain works by connecting one idea to the next then to the next and so on.
+A lot of research suggests that the brain works by connecting one idea to the next, then to the next, and so on.

 Mind maps also work in the same way and are very useful to realize the bigger picture.

-Product Managers can use Mind Map to fully explore the product’s designs, the market, the customers or to maybe just brainstorm some key part of its roadmap.
+Product Managers can use a mind map to explore the product’s designs, the market, the customers, or maybe just brainstorm some crucial part of its roadmap.